patrykchodur/inzynierka_template/README.md

 field value.
 The function pointer is passed using a `CF_FUNC()` macro.
 - [bitmask](#bitmasks) is used to provide a field's bitmask.
 If none is needed, `0` constant should be used.
 - `blurb` is a field description
+- the rest of the struct are internal fields.
+They should be filled using `H_FILL` macro.

 Filled `hf_register_info` array is be passed to the `void proto_register_field_array()` function, which takes [the protocol handle](#protocol-handle), the just created array and it's length.